trychlos/TheToolsProject/README.md

 - provide logs: who has done what and when ?

-    Even if the stdout console output can be highly configured, all informations, results, warnings, errors and logged and kept.
-No information is neither lost (though can be archived).
+    Even if the stdout console output can be highly configured, all informations, results, warnings, errors are logged and kept.
+No information is never lost (though can be archived).

 - manage several services spanned on several nodes, for several environments.